 Feed the Future Forward raises funds by hosting charity events and collecting donations.
 The group uses all proceeds to pay off outstanding balances at school cafeterias in the Houston area.
 Since its launch last year, the program has expanded from one school to nearly 141 schools and 150,000 students in seven school districts.

-Editor's note: This story has been updated with new information since it was originally published in September 2016.
+Editor's note: This story has been updated with new information since it was published in September 2016.